Best sensitive skin routine editorial flat lay — unscented cleanser and barrier cream

 What is the best moisturizer for sensitive skin?

-Vanicream Moisturizing Skin Cream is the gold standard -- free of fragrance, dyes, parabens, formaldehyde releasers, and lanolin.
+Vanicream Moisturizing Skin Cream is a conservative default -- free of fragrance, dyes, parabens, formaldehyde releasers, and lanolin.
 La Roche-Posay Toleriane Double Repair is a lighter alternative for daytime.
 Both are available on Amazon under $20.

 What SPF is best for sensitive skin?

-Mineral sunscreens with zinc oxide and/or titanium dioxide are better tolerated than chemical SPFs for sensitive and rosacea-prone skin -- they sit on the skin surface rather than absorbing into it.
-EltaMD UV Clear is the top dermatologist recommendation available on Amazon.
+Mineral sunscreens with zinc oxide and/or titanium dioxide are often better tolerated by sensitive and rosacea-prone skin.
+EltaMD UV Clear is one of the better-known well-known facial SPFs available on Amazon.